Interstate compact: Legal background

 Citing Metropolitan Washington Airports Authority v.
-Citizens for Abatement of Aircraft Noise, Inc. (1991) as stating that if an enumerated power under the Constitution is legislative, then "Congress must exercise it in conformity with the bicameralism and presentment requirements of Article I, Section VII", and noting that the Republican River Compact was initially vetoed by President Franklin D. Roosevelt in 1942, the CRS report states that if an interstate compact requires explicit congressional approval, it must be approved by both houses of Congress and signed into law by the President in order to become law.
+Citizens for Abatement of Aircraft Noise, Inc. (1991) as stating that if an enumerated power under the Constitution is legislative, then "Congress must exercise it in conformity with the bicameralism and presentment requirements of Article I, Section VII", and noting that the Republican River Compact was initially vetoed by President Franklin D. Roosevelt in 1942, the CRS report states that if an interstate compact requires explicit congressional approval, it must be approved by both houses of Congress and signed into law by the President to become law.
 In Cuyler v.
 Adams, the Court held that congressional approval of interstate compacts makes them federal laws.
 The CRS report cites the Court's opinions in Virginia v.
 Tennessee and Northeast Bancorp v.
 Federal Reserve Board of Governors (1985) as stating that any agreement between two or more states that "cover[s] all stipulations affecting the conduct or claims of the parties", prohibits members from "modify[ing] or repeal[ing] [the agreement] unilaterally", and requires "'reciprocation' of mutual obligations" constitutes an interstate compact.
 Additionally, the CRS report cites the Court's opinion in Northeast Bancorp as suggesting that a requirement of a new interstate governmental entity is a sufficient condition for an agreement to qualify as being an interstate compact under the Compact Clause.
 The CRS report stated that there were approximately 200 interstate compacts in effect in 2019.

-The timing for Congressional consent is not specified by the Constitution, so consent may be given either before or after the states have agreed to a particular compact.
-The consent may be explicit, but it may also be inferred from circumstances.
+The Constitution does not specify the timing of Congressional consent so that that consent may be given either before or after the states have agreed to a particular compact.
+Consent may be explicit, but it may also be inferred from the circumstances.
 Congress may also impose conditions as part of its approval of a compact.
 Congress must explicitly approve any compact that would give a state power that is otherwise designated to the federal government.